 Is this heaven?
 No, it’s Iowa.
 Released in 1989, “Field of Dreams” is a classic film about sacrifice, love, dreams and above all else, America's favorite pastime.
 Whether you think this movie is the best sports flick of all time or a bit on the corny side, there is no arguing it has earned a place in the pantheon of classic American sports movies.
 You and your four-legged buddy can visit the Field of Dreams baseball diamond in a cornfield built by all-American dad, Kevin Costner, and get a traditional concession stand snack while you're there.
 The Stretch, located along the third baseline, sells pop, beer, water, peanuts, popcorn, ice cream and other refreshing snacks.

-For fans of Stephen King and the horror movie “Pet Sematary” spawned from his book, walking the Deer Brook Trail at Acadia National Park is certain to induce goosebumps.
+For fans of Stephen King and the horror movie “Pet Sematary,” walking the Deer Brook Trail at Acadia National Park is certain to induce goosebumps.
 The 1989 film tells the eerie tale of a father, Louis Creed, who attempts to bring his two-year-old child back to life by burying him in an old pet cemetery.
 In the movie, Louis and his neighbor Jud climb this path of twisted tree roots leading to the cemetery.
-Once one of the more eroded trails in the national park, the Deer Brook Trail, which starts on the northwestern shore of Jordan Pond, underwent an impressive rebuild in 2017.
+The Deer Brook Trail, which starts on the northwestern shore of Jordan Pond, underwent an impressive rebuild in 2017.
 Now when you walk the trail you'll encounter granite steps that wind up to a high narrow point between the Penobscot and Sargent peaks, making the climb significantly easier for both the living and the dead.
 Anyone who continues up the trail past the portion that was used for filming is rewarded with an astonishing view atop Penobscot Mountain.

 When Alfred Hitchock saw the surrounding treeless hills of the quiet harbor with rolling California fog, he knew Bodega Bay would make the perfect filming location for his next project, “The Birds.”
 Put on your most glamorous sunglasses and hair scarf à la Tippi Hedren and drive Bodega Highway past the Potter Schoolhouse where the birds first besieged the town’s children.
 Make your way to the coast at Doran Regional Park, where you can walk your pup along the more than two-mile stretch of remote beach and watch for flocks of (hopefully friendly) flighted friends like hawks, egrets, herons and pelicans.
 Finish your Hitchcockian tour with a meal on the pet-friendly patio at The Birds Cafe.